Summary: In this laboratory, you will experiment with the use and application of some of Scheme's basic input and output procedures.

 Where file.scm is the name you chose in part a.

 d.
-Reflect on what happened.
+Reflect on what happened in step c.
 Did you need to type any Scheme?
 Could someone else use step c without understanding the underlying Scheme?

 a.
-What happens if someone enters something other than a number?
+What happens in your square program if someone enters something other than a number?

 b.
 Update your program so that it prints a friendly error message